ClaudioKamoda/ClaudioKamoda/README.md

 - 💻 Currently searching for a first job to apply knowledge and gain experience.

+- ⚡ I love to learn new stuff.
+I always want to get out of my bubble.

 - 🎮 I also like to gamedev on free time.

 Feel free to check out my portfolio: [Claudio's Portfolio](https://claudiokamoda.github.io/Portfolio/)